iadaria/TempRepo/note.md

-- dont like filters layout
+- at first try without reset